MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/android.md

 import com.microsoft.appcenter.crashes.Crashes
 ```

-You are all set to visualize Analytics and Crashes data on the portal that the SDK collects automatically.
+You're all set to visualize Analytics and Crashes data on the portal that the SDK collects automatically.

 Look at the documentation for [App Center Analytics](~/sdk/analytics/android.md) and [App Center Crashes](~/sdk/crashes/android.md) to learn how to customize and use more advanced functionalities of both services.